AkashDhumal001/CDAC-FEB_25/README.md

 # CDAC-FEB_25
-Hello, for every module there is a saperate branch is created.
+Hello, for every module there is a separate branch is created.